List of Fist of the North Star characters: Falco

 Falco (ファルコ, Faruko) is the successor of Gento Kōken.
 Falco once confronted Raoh in the past when his army came to invade the Celestial Emperor's village, but the two came to a truce when Falco amputated his right leg (later replaced by a prosthetic) as a peace offering.
 Falco is later blackmailed by Jaco to do his evil bidding when he locks away Lui, the current Celestial Emperor, and is forced to fight against Kenshiro.
 After Lui is rescued by Bat and Ein, Falco turns against Jaco and kills him.
 He later sails to the Land of Shura to rescue Lin, only to be attacked by the Nameless Shura.
 Although he is gravely wounded, he and Kenshiro succeed in defeating the Nameless Shura, with Falco dying of his wounds soon afterwards.

 Solia

 Solia (ソリア, Soria) Voiced by: Michihiro Ikemizu.
 A general of the Celestial Emperor's Army.
 A protegee of Falco also trained in Gento Kōken, Solia lost his right eye to Falco during a sparring match.
 He challenges Kenshiro and is defeated.

 Shoki

 Shoki (ショウキ, Shōki) is a general in the Celestial Lord's army and friend of Falco.
-Shoki befriended Kenshiro in the past, who was traveling with an ill Yulia, and allowed the two to live in his village until Yulia's death.
+Shoki befriended Kenshiro in the past, who was traveling with an ill Yuria, and allowed the two to live in his village until Yuria's death.
 When they first met, he refused to reveal his real name to Kenshiro, fearing that they might face off as enemies one day.
 Years later, Shoki revolts against Jaco and attempts to sneak out of the Imperial Capital with the help of Falco, only to be killed by Shieno (Boltz in the TV series).